mo-matar/Image-Classifier-Project-/README.md

 - Optimize the size of the saved checkpoint to ensure efficient storage and loading.
 - Refer to the rubric for detailed project requirements and grading criteria.

-## License
-This project is provided under the MIT License.
-Feel free to use, modify, and distribute as per the terms of the license.

 ---